elfchief/apu2-centos7-kernel/README.md

-This is a RHEL7 kernel src.rpm with configs and bonus patches to enable additional functionality on Soekris net6501 hardware.
+This is a CentOS 7 kernel src.rpm with configs and bonus patches to enable additional functionality on Soekris net6501 hardware.

 Right now, the patches are:
   * `e6xx-force-hpet.patch`: Force-enable the high-precision event timer on E6xx systems that don't support ACPI (unknown origin)